OfferingSolutions/Angular-Course/README.md

 ## Offering Solutions Angular Course

-If you are done with this you are ready to dive  into the following chapters with us
+If you are attending the course you are ready to dive into the following chapters with us

 1. [Angular Start](https://github.com/OfferingSolutions/Offering-Solutions-Angular-Course/tree/master/Angular-Course/00_AngularStart)
 2. [Components Part I](https://github.com/OfferingSolutions/Offering-Solutions-Angular-Course/tree/master/Angular-Course/01_Components_Part_I)